Home / Blog /

 What does reducing turnover mean?

-Reducing turnover refers to the process of minimizing the rate at which employees leave a company or organization.
+Reducing turnover refers to minimizing the rate at which employees leave a company or organization.
+If your organization has low staff turnover, it means that employees are happy to stay with your company for a longer period of time.

-Organizations can reduce turnover costs by implementing effective recruitment and selection strategies, improving employee engagement and satisfaction, offering competitive compensation and benefits packages, providing opportunities for professional growth and development, and promoting a positive work culture.
+Organizations can reduce turnover costs by implementing effective recruitment and selection strategies, improving employee engagement and satisfaction, offering competitive compensation and benefits packages or incentives, providing opportunities for professional training and development, and promoting a positive organizational culture.

 Leveraging these solutions can inadvertently nurture employee retention and engagement, contributing directly to a company's profitability and success.